stripe2933/vk-gltf-viewer/README.md

 ### Vulkan Requirements

-> [!WARNING]
-> Currently [the latest Vulkan SDK (1.4.335) is broken when using Vulkan-Hpp named module](https://github.com/KhronosGroup/Vulkan-Hpp/pull/2377#issuecomment-3635666589).
-Please use Vulkan SDK 1.4.328 until the issue is solved.

 The extensions and feature used in this application are quite common in the modern desktop GPU drivers, so I hope you don't have any problem with this.

 > [!TIP]